 - publishing house publications;

-- authors' versions (pre-prints, in terms of publications preceding a publishing house publication and post-prints, publications succeeding a publishing house publication);
+- authors' versions (pre-prints, in terms of publications preceding a publishing house publication and post-prints, publications succeeding a publishing house publication, which may differ from the publisher's editions due to a formal or content revision);

 - re-publication of out-of-print publications;